-The Board has established an independent internal audit function that reports directly to the Audit Committee, details as set out in page 22 of the Audit Committee Report
+The Board has established an independent internal audit function that reports directly to the Audit Committee, details as set out on page 20 of the Audit Committee Report

 F. COMMUNICATION WITH SHAREHOLDERS

 Communication with Shareholders

 The Company believes that a high standard of disclosure is key to raising the level of corporate governance.